Chat

 i18nInstance

-The Streami18n translation instance.
-Create an instance of this class when you wish to change the connected user's default language or override default text in the library.
+Streami18n translation instance.
+Use it to change the default language or override strings.

 const i18nInstance = new Streami18n({